Threespot/sass-patterns/color-functions/readme.md

 		// CSS shorthand values work fine
 		@include color-prop( border-bottom, 10px solid #F78125, 0.5 );

-		// You can also use an RGBA value and omit the opacity parameter
+		// You can use an RGBA value and omit the opacity parameter
 		@include color-prop( color, rgba(0, 100, 100, 0.5) );

 		// You can also manually set a background color for flat HEX color